 Avi Bryant's post about how Java and Ruby are simply playing catch-up to Smalltalk.

 A small refactoring browser for Ruby already exists for Emacs.

 * Rename constant(including class name and module name)

 Ruby scripts refactored by RRB must be fulfill these conditions.

 1. All ruby scripts you want to refactor must be loaded on emacs.
-2. Also, all *.rb loaded on emacs are regarded as targets of refactoring.
-3. Scripts must be separated into the definition part and execution part.

 1 is for the possibility that any scripts can be changed after applied refactoring.